amirmahdimon/Galaxy-Ray/README.md

 # Galaxy-Ray
-Galaxy-Ray is here to connect you to world-wide-web with high security and fast speed under x-ray.
+A V2Ray client for Android, support Xray core and v2fly core Galaxy-Ray is here to connect you to world-wide-web with high security and fast speed under x-ray.
 # Images